kendo-labs/knockout-kendo/mobile/ListView.md

 ---
 layout: default
 prefix: ../
-name: List View
+name: MobileListView
 description: The Mobile ListView widget displays a grouped list of items.
 docs: http://demos.telerik.com/kendo-ui/mobile-listview/index
 examples:

 liveOptions:
-    - name: enabled
+    - name: data
-      description: Determines if users can interact with the field
+      description: An array, observableArray, or kendo.data.DataSource to be rendered in the list
-    - name: isOpen
+    - name: clicked
-      description: Controls whether the navigatable calendar popup is visible
+      description: A handler to call when the list view is clicked
-    - name: min
-      description: The minimum date allowed for selection in the field
-    - name: max
-      description: The maximum date allowed for selection in the field
-    - name: value
-      description: The current date value of the field
     - name: widget
       description: If specified, will populate an observable with a reference to the actual widget